-In November 2014, the Group had received a deposit of USD 95 million from a commercial partner in accordance with an agreement and this deposit will be repaid in January 2023.
-This deposit does not carry any interest.
-The Group has determined its fair value to be USD 74.4 million using the market interest rate of 3% per annum, therefore the difference amounting to USD 20.5 million between the fair value and deposit received will be amortised over the deposit repayment years as deemed interest income and deemed interest expense.
+The Group has received a deposit of USD 95 million from a commercial partner and USD 4.9 million from a digital partner in accordance with agreements.
+These deposits will be repaid in January 2023.
+The deposits do not carry any interest.
+The Group has determined their fair value to be USD 78.9 million using the market interest rate of 3% per annum.
+The difference amounting to USD 21 million between the fair value and deposit received will be amortised over the deposit repayment years as deemed interest income and deemed interest expense.